 It may sound funny, but the Dutch Reach is a road safety technique that could save lives.

-‘Dooring’ occurs when a cyclist crashes into a car door that has been opened by a reckless driver or rear passenger, but in the Netherlands – a country where cycling is deeply ingrained in the national culture – they have developed a technique for avoiding it.
+‘Dooring’ occurs when a cyclist travelling close to a parked car is hit by or crashes into a car door that has been opened by a careless driver or passenger.
+In the Netherlands – a country where cycling is deeply ingrained in the national culture – they have developed a particular technique for avoiding it.

 While most of us open the door with our nearest hand, Dutch drivers are taught to open it with their far hand.
 This forces them to look in the mirror and over their shoulder as they twist to reach across their body for the handle, automatically alerting them to oncoming cyclists.
 It also means they are less likely to let the door swing open dangerously.
 The technique has been common practice in the Netherlands for over 50 years, and it’s even part of the Dutch driving test.